z0on/2bRAD_denovo/2bRAD_README.txt

 NSITES=`zcat myresult.beagle.gz | wc -l`
 echo $NSITES

-# covariance matrix for PCA (if coverage is approximately equal across samples; set nind to your number of samples):
+# covariance matrix (I don't see a point of this, IBS matrix is the same thing but better - not sensitive to variation in coverage):
 gunzip myresult.geno.gz
 ngsCovar -probfile myresult.geno -outfile myresult.covar -nind 61 -nsites $NSITES -call 0 -norm 0